Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/web/api/propertylistener.md

 ### applyUserProperties

 The `applyUserProperties` is triggered whenever a user changes a property that you have added to your wallpaper or when the wallpaper is first loaded.
-The event only contains properties that have changed their value, so it's important to always check if a property is included like in the example below (`yourproperty` should be replaced with the actual ID of your property).
+The event only contains properties that have changed their value, so it's important to always check if a property is included like in the example below (`yourproperty` should be replaced with the actual key of your property).
+Check out the [user property guide](/web/customization/properties) for more information.

 ```js
 window.wallpaperPropertyListener = {